Cooking Merit Badge Answers: A ScoutSmarts Guide

 Discuss your list and its costs with your counselor.
 Was it more or less expensive than you expected?
 Does your meal plan cover your nutritional requirements?
 What is this a harder requirement to complete than expected?

-4c) Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned. *
+4c) Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned.
+The meals for requirement 4 may be prepared on different days, and they need not be prepared consecutively.
+Those served need not be the same for all meals.

 Now it’s time to get cooking!
 The easiest methods to demonstrate will likely be:

 Planning and preparation are key to cooking successful meals.
-By making sure you have all the ingredients beforehand, understanding how long things will take to cook, and preparing your most time-consuming ingredients first, your cooking skills will rapidly improve.
+By making sure you have all the ingredients beforehand, understanding how long things will take to cook, and preparing your most time-consuming ingredients first, your cooking skills will rapidly improve and you’ll be sure to have some tasty meals ahead!

 Camp Cooking